Why major in mathematics?

 Mathematics Degree Programs: Majors, Options, and Minors

 - Undergraduates at OSU can pursue a Bachelors of Science in Mathematics or choose one of four specialized options within the degree program.
 Many of our mathematics majors are double majors, especially in other sciences or engineering.

 - The Department of Mathematics also offers minors in Mathematics and in Actuarial Science.
 The minor in Actuarial Science includes courses of interest in the Actuarial and Financial industries.

-- The upper division requirements for the Math BS degree were revised effective March 2015.
-Students who have declared a math major during or after Spring 2015 will follow the new degree program as given in the Undergraduate Handbook.
+- The upper division requirements for the Mathematics BS degree were revised effective March 2015.
+Students who have declared a mathematics major during or after Spring 2015 will follow the new degree program as given in the Undergraduate Handbook.
 Students who entered the program before Spring 2015 can choose between the pre-2015 requirements and the new requirements.
 See your advisor if you wish to switch to the "new rules."
 The pre-2015 requirements are given in the Archived Undergraduate Handbook.

 - A new Mathematical Biology option for the Mathematics major was approved effective Winter 2017.

 We are happy to talk with you about our programs.
 If you have questions about the mathematics undergraduate degrees, including the recent revisions, please email a mathematics advisor at UndergradInfo@math.oregonstate.edu.